ntampellini/TSCoDe/docs/keywords.rst

    conformers per molecule in cyclical embeds.

 -  **LEVEL** - Manually set the theory level to be used.
-Default is PM7 for MOPAC, PM3 for ORCA and PM6 for Gaussian.
-White spaces can be expressed with underscores.
-Be careful to use the syntax of your calculator, as ORCA wants a space between method and basis while Gaussian a forward slash.
-Syntax: ``LEVEL=B3LYP_def2-TZVP``.
-Standard values can be modified by ``settings.py``.
+Default is PM7 for MOPAC, PM3 for ORCA, PM6 for Gaussian and GFN2-xTB for XTB.
+   White spaces, if needed, can be expressed with underscores.
+Be careful to use the syntax of your calculator, as ORCA wants a space between method and basis set while Gaussian a forward slash.
+Syntax:
+   ``LEVEL(B3LYP_def2-TZVP)``.
+Standard values can be modified by running the module with the -s flag or by manually modifying ``settings.py`` (not recommended).

 -  **MMFF** - Use the Merck Molecular Force Field during the OpenBabel pre-optimization (default is UFF).